lukaszgryglicki/gha2pg/README.md

 You can filter only by org by passing for example 'kubernetes' for org and '' for repo or skipping repo.
 You can filter only by repo, You need to pass '' as org and then repo name.
-You can return all JSONs byb skipping both params.
+You can return all JSONs by skipping both params.
 You can provide both to observe only events from given org/repo.

 Example script that queries for all events from org=`kubernetes` for 5 days: